jonathanolson/slither/notes/patterns.md

       - Perhaps we are giving it too many loops?
       - CONSIDER:
         - What if we... manually compute these?
 For these SMALL cases, it is probably practical
   -
-  -
-  - USE our binary collection directly to do redundancy checks! (without having to create things?)
-    - So we don't have to create options while combining
-  -
-  - "in-progress" collection type, that tracks:
-    - COMPOSE a collection
-    - store boards that:
-      - have been processed
-      - are currently being processed
-      - generations of boards to do??? (or is this implicit?)
-    - (a) boards that have completed processing (even if they are NOT in the list, they were empty)
-    - (b) boards that are currently in processing
-    - * check what the "next board in the current generation is" that we could process (might be none)
-    - * LOOP possible to "keep computing things for this solve type"
-    - solve types are:
-      - general / square (only) / hexagonal (only)
-        - Define the "board generations" and "way to compute initial feature set" for each ()
-      - edge / color / edge + sector / edge + color / all
-      - highlander / non-highlander
-  -
   - Pattern solvers are NOT checking to see if they could be the entire closed loop.
 FIX THAT.
   -
-  - sorted() on binary collections [and better sorting]
-    - Come up with a better "rule complexity" metric, sectors are not THAT bad.
-ONLY measure the input size?
-      - ACTUALLY JUST MEASURE HOW OFTEN RULES COME UP ON RANDOM THINGS?
-        - can we iteratively improve the ranking of rules?
-Repeatedly solve generated puzzles (full difficulty), see how often we use each rule
-  -
   - Load collections by AJAX one-at-a-time when needed?
 So we don't hit memory issues
   -
   - Fix a seed of random numbers, so we can reproduce the same face coloring (particularly for showing patterns)
   -
-  - REALLY get a good way to view our "library" of patterns
-  -
   - For "face selection" - make it easier to select outside (not just that strip)
-  -
-  - Embeddings taking up 44MB, lets switch to index arrays (instead of maps).
-Compact and fast, since we have contiguous indices, right? (maps ALL of something)
-    - Sounds great.
-Have edge indices map to edge index OR array index (based on whether it is an exit)
-    - We should CHANGE the code that computes embeddings(!)
-  -
-  - BINARY collection FeatureSet.getBoardMatchState
-    - given index of rule?
   -
   - Can we use "closure where everything over X number of features closes to invalid" to skip subtrees of the search tree that have too many features?
   -